-In April 2020, we ran a large-scale survey with the goal of understanding how developers are being affected by WFH at the large software company.
+In April 2020, we ran a large-scale three-week survey with the goal of understanding how developers are being affected by WFH at the large software company.

-\textbf{Survey Instrument.} Participants were asked a wide array of questions (42 in total) about their experiences working from home.
+\textbf{Survey Instrument.} We asked participants a wide array of questions (42 in total) about their experiences working from home.
 Most questions were focused on the respondents' individual experiences.
-For this paper, we analyzed the subset of questions that were related to teams specifically.
+For this paper, we analyzed the subset of questions that were specifically related to teams.
 We used three open-ended questions for the qualitative analysis of how teams are affected as they work from home: \begin{itemize} \item How has your team culture changed?~(\Qculture) \item How has your team supported you during this crisis? (\Qsupport) \item Compared to working in office, do you think the ability of the team to reach milestones has changed?
 (No/Yes).
-If yes, please explain.~(\Qmilestones) \end{itemize}
+If yes, please explain.~(\Qmilestones)~\footnote{The question \Qmilestones was asked only in Weeks 2 and 3.} \end{itemize}

 To identify common ways teams are being affected by WFH, we triangulated the responses from these three questions.
-This will help to create a holistic perspective on the effects of WFH by considering team culture, team support, and challenges in meeting milestones.
+This helps create a more holistic perspective on the effects of WFH by considering team culture, team support, and challenges in meeting milestones.

-\textbf{Participants.} The WFH-Survey was sent to a random sample of 9,000 software engineers.
-There were 2,265 responses (response rate of 25\%), which is comparable to other surveys in software engineering~\cite{smith13}.
+\textbf{Participants.} The WFH-Survey was deployed using the Qualtrics survey tool and participants were invited via personalized emails.
+We sent email invitations over a period of three weeks to a random sample of 9,000 software engineers (3,000 per week).
+This survey received 2,265 responses (response rate of 25\%, which is comparable to other surveys in software engineering~\cite{smith13}).
 After completion of the WFH-Survey, participants could enter a sweepstakes to win USD \$100 Amazon.com gift certificates.

 \textbf{Analysis.} We used \emph{qualitative content analysis coding}~\cite{schreier12} (sometimes also known as card sorting), which provides a framework to ascertain the meaning and summarize overarching themes of responses within the context of the research question.
-In the analysis, similar responses to the open-ended questions were grouped into codes.
-For the questions about team culture (\Qculture) and support provided by the team (\Qsupport), a random sample of 600 responses was used for coding.
-For the question about whether the team's ability to meet milestones has changed (\Qmilestones), we used all 416 explanations provided when participants responded ``Yes.''
+In the analysis, we grouped similar responses to the open-ended questions into codes.
+The first iteration of coding was performed by one author, and any responses the first author was unsure of were decided by discussion with another author.
+All the codes were then reviewed by the other authors.